diabotez/opep_osd/README.md

     * Import "operationPlaning" to the workspace as an existing project
     * Run it in release or debug mode

+# Credentials
+To use the app, enter the credentals for one of the available user types in the log-in form.

+    Head of departmert
+        username: HeadOfDepartment
+        password: pass1234

+    Medic
+        username: Medic
+        password: pass1234

 # Dependencies
     * JDK 1.8 & JRE 1.8